 Can I prevent Spotted Lanternflies from getting on my property?

 The best thing any property owner can do is to stay informed about SLF.
 Learn how to identify egg casings as well as all the life stages and monitor your property for signs of infestation.
-Remove or treat any Ailanthus trees (also called Tree of Heaven and considered a key tree host for SLF).
+Remove or treat any Ailanthus trees (also called Tree of Heaven), which is considered a key tree host for SLF).
 In winter, scrape egg casings into a bag, seal it, and dispose of it in the trash.
 In the summer, place sticky bands around target trees; however, these bands should be carefully selected, covered with wire fencing, and monitored to prevent other wildlife like birds from becoming trapped.
 Finally, encourage natural predators by avoiding spraying pesticides.
-Information on treatment options can be found on http://extension.psu.edu/pests/spotted-lanternfly
+Information on treatment options can be found on http://extension.psu.edu/pests/spotted-lanternfly.

 What is the park doing about Spotted Lanternflies?